 Washington’s new allies in the fight against the Islamic State are gaining ground.
 But their Kurdish leaders are getting in the way.

-- By Hassan HassanHassan Hassan is associate fellow at Chatham House’s Middle East and North Africa Programme, non-resident fellow at the Tahrir Institute for Middle East Policy, and co-author of ISIS: Inside the Army of Terror.
-Follow him on Twitter: @hxhassan. , Bassam BarabandiBassam Barabandi is a co-founder of People Demand Change, a nongovernmental organization, and a former Syrian diplomat.
+- By Hassan HassanHassan Hassan is a resident fellow at the Tahrir Institute for Middle East Policy and co-author of ISIS: Inside the Army of Terror.
+Follow him on Twitter at: @hxhassan. , Bassam BarabandiBassam Barabandi is a co-founder of People Demand Change, a nongovernmental organization, and a former Syrian diplomat.
 Follow him on Twitter: @syriacham

 On Oct.
 10, a coalition of 13 Kurdish and Arab fighting factions from northeastern Syria formed the Syrian Democratic Forces (SDF) and emerged as the centerpiece of the U.S.-led military effort against the Islamic State, also known as ISIS, in the country.
 The SDF, in which the Kurds are the dominant force, brings together most of the groups responsible for the Islamic State’s most significant setback in over a year — the capture of Tal Abyad in northeastern Syria in June.
 The taking of that border city deprived the jihadi group of a vital gateway from Turkey and brought some of its worst enemies — Kurdish and Arab tribal fighters — within 50 miles of its stronghold in Raqqa.